 Mitre 10 is one of Australia’s leading hardware chains.
-Founded in 1959, the company have been providing exceptional customer experience as a foundation of its brand identity, providing the same intimate service you can expect from a local neighbourhood store despite having a network of more than 350 locations.
+Founded in 1959, the company sees customer experience as a cornerstone of its brand identity.
+It provides the same intimate service you can expect from a local neighbourhood store, despite being a sizeable network of more than 350 outlets.

-Despite an already strong foundation in customer-centricity, Sunlite Mitre 10 is constantly seeking ways to better understand their customers and serve them.
+Despite this already solid foundation in customer-centricity, Sunlite Mitre 10 is constantly seeking ways to better understand their customers and serve them.
 Sunlite Mitre 10 knows that with online retail, and the range of options the customer has, the customer experience is vitally important in establishing and sustaining a competitive advantage.

 Today the customer has many options.
 They can go online; they can go anywhere they want; they have power.
 We are at a time when it’s not just about opening up a store and having the entitlement that the customer will come and buy from me.
 For me to expect and want a customer to shop and stay with me I have to create an environment that is sticky; an environment that they have to want to visit and feel comfortable and connected to - making them want to return.